open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/cli.md

 {% /codePreview %}

-### Workflow Configs for Security Providers
+### Workflow Configs for Security Provider

 We support different security providers.
 You can find their definitions [here](https://github.com/open-metadata/OpenMetadata/tree/main/openmetadata-spec/src/main/resources/json/schema/security/client).

-You can find the different implementation of the ingestion below.
+## Openmetadata JWT Auth

-#### Openmetadata JWT Auth
+- JWT tokens will allow your clients to authenticate against the OpenMetadata server.
+To enable JWT Tokens, you will get more details [here](/deployment/security/enable-jwt-tokens).

 ```yaml
 workflowConfig: